Predictions of damages from Atlantic tropical cyclones: a hierarchical Bayesian study on extremes: Methods

 \subsection{Methods: Bayesian Modeling of Individual Cyclones}

 We consider a hierarchical Bayesian model to jointly model a tropical cyclone's minimum central pressure (minCP), maximum windspeed (maxWS) and the monetary value of the damages that the cyclone caused.
-Let $Z_1$ represents log(minCP), $Z_2$ is for standardized average latitude, $X_1$ represents log(maxWS) and $X_2$ is for log(damages).
-We use the notation GEV for the \textit{generalized extreme value distribution} \cite{de2006extreme}.
-We consider the following hierarchical GEV model:
+Let $Z_1$ represents log(minCP), $Y_1$ represents log(maxWS) and $Y_2$ is for log(damages).
+Let $X$ denote the design matrix with 11 covariates, namely, average latitude, average longitude, start month, year of occurence, NAO, SOI, AMO, ANON 3.4, Atlantic SST, and sunspots.
+In other words, $X \in \mathbb{R}^{N \times p}$ for $p = 11$, with the first column of ones for the intercept.
+We use the notation GEV for the \textit{generalized extreme value distribution} \citep{de2006extreme} and consider the following model,